 Finishing the session

 When the session is over, you as moderator must close it by clicking the red button ‘Stop video’ in the middle column.
 This will disconnect all participants and finalize the session.
 If you enabled the session recording in the page settings, this action will also save the recording.

 You can enable session recording in the page settings (Recording: Yes/no).

-If the recording is set to On, the system will start the recording in the same moment when the moderator starts the video session.
+If the recording is set to On, the system will start the recording at the same moment when the moderator starts the video session.